Data and Policy Decisions: Experimental Evidence from Pakistan

 We evaluate a program in Pakistan that equips government health inspectors with a smartphone app which channels data on rural clinics to senior policy makers.
-Data are transmitted in real-time, and submitted reports require timestamps, geostamps, and photos.
-The system led to rural clinics being inspected 74% more often.
+The system led to rural clinics being inspected 104% more often after 6 months, but only 43.8% more often after a year, with the latter estimate not attaining significance at conventional levels.
+There is also no clear evidence that the increase in inspections led to increases in general staff attendance.
 In addition, we test whether senior officials act on the information provided by the system.
-We find that highlighting poorly performing facilities raises doctor attendance by 18.1 percentage points from a dismal base of 24.5%.
-Our results indicate that technology can mobilize data to real effect, even in low capacity settings.
+Focusing only on districts where the app is deployed, we find that highlighting poorly performing facilities on a dashboard viewed by supervisors raises doctor attendance by 75%.
+Our results indicate that technology may be able to mobilize data to useful effect, even in low capacity settings.